Timber Sales - Premium Quality

 • Export controlled by IBAMA and customs authorities.

-• Must comply with CITES, and exporters must show legality of harvest via DOF (Document of Forest Origin).
+• Exporters must prove legal harvest through the DOF (Document of Forest Origin).